willymcallister/willymcallister.github.io/_articles/capacitor-iv-equation-in-action.md

 The notation for time is a bit tricky,

-Little $t$ is the time variable inside the integral.
-It runs continuously.
+Little $t$ is the continuous time variable inside the integral.

-Big $T$ is the upper limit of the integral. $T$ is the moment you want to know the voltage on the capacitor.
+Big $T$ is the moment you want to know the voltage on the capacitor. $T$ is the upper limit of the integral.

 {% capture summary %}calculus notation: $di/dt${% endcapture %}
 {% capture details %}
 $i = \text C\,\dfrac{dv}{dt}$

 $d$ is calculus notation for 'differential', or "a tiny change in ...".
 For example, $dt$ means 'a tiny change in time'.
-When you see it in a ratio, like $dv/dt$, that means, "a tiny change in $v$ (voltage) for each tiny change in time" An expression like $dv/dt$ is called a <a href="https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-intro/ab-defining-derivative/v/calculus-derivatives-1-new-hd-version">derivative</a>.
-The derivative is the slope of voltage as it changes with time.
+When you see it in a ratio, like $dv/dt$, that means, "a tiny change in $v$ (voltage) for each tiny change in $t$ (time)" An expression like $dv/dt$ is a <a href="https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-intro/ab-defining-derivative/v/calculus-derivatives-1-new-hd-version">derivative</a>.
+The derivative measures how fast voltage changes with time (the slope of voltage vs. time).
 {% endcapture %}{% include details.html %}

 {% capture summary %}calculus notation: $\int${% endcapture %}
 {% capture details %}
 $\displaystyle v = \dfrac{1}{\text C}\, \int_{\,0}^{\,T} i\,dt + v_0$

 The loopy $\int$ is another symbol from calculus.
 It is the <a href="https://www.khanacademy.org/math/ap-calculus-ab/ab-antiderivatives-ftc/ab-antiderivatives-intro/v/antiderivatives-and-indefinite-integrals">integral</a> sign.
 It's meaning is similar to the summation symbol Sigma $\Sigma$.
-Integration is the opposite of taking the derivative.
+Integration is the opposite of taking a derivative.

 In the capacitor equation, the integral sign means you add up a sequence of products $(i \times dt)$ or (current $\times$ a tiny interval of time).
 When you see upper and lower limits on the integral symbol that makes it a *definite* integral.
 It means to integrate over a specific range of $t$.
 You start at time $t=0$ and stop at time $t=T$.
 {% endcapture %}{% include details.html %}